bsridhar77/springsecuritydemo/readme.txt

 The only change I made to this project is as follows,

-In WebSecurityConfig.java, I have added on line 15, the below code, http.sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS);
+In WebSecurityConfig.java (https://github.com/bsridhar77/springsecuritydemo/blob/master/src/main/java/hello/WebSecurityConfig.java), I have added on line 15, the below code, http.sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS);

-After adding this code,and after successfully authenticating I still am challenged with the login page from every page I accessin the app.
+After adding this code,and after successfully authenticating I still am challenged with the login page from every page I accessing the app.

 This is the issue I am facing.